 Our mission is to offer uplifting musical experiences through down-toe.
 A special effort is made at Beerthoven events to make them free of unnecessary rules and formalities to which the audience must adhere.
 It is our hope that we might reach an audience that has or may develop an appreciation for classical music but would be unlikely to visit a traditional concert hall.

 Beerthoven especially celebrates classical song and chamber music (for small ensembles of two or more).
 Programming is intentionally diverse in tone, instrumentation, and featured performers.
 Beerthoven supports local artists by offering fair compensation and a unique performance venue.

-There is available parking and here is where we will talk about available parking.
 Look for parking in the state garages immediately surrounding the Saengerrunde facilities.
 If these are unavailable or closed off, try the Texas Capitol Visitors Center, three blocks south of the Saengerrunde on San Jacinto.
 During most of our events these are open and free of charge.
 Sometimes there is a parking attendant charging $7-$10--especially when concurrent events take place in the Erwin Center.
 We cannot guarantee their availability so we would recommend coming early in case you need to use the Capitol Visitors Center garage or find on-street parking.